httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 "foo" MUST be between 0 and 10, inclusive; other values MUST cause the header to be ignored.

-"barUrl" contains a URI-reference ([RFC3986], Section 4.1).
+"barUrl" contains one or more URI-references (Section 4.1 of [RFC3986], Section 4.1).
 If barURL is not a valid URI-reference, it MUST be ignored.
-If barURL is a relative reference ([RFC3986], Section 4.2), it MUST be resolved ([RFC3986], Section 5) before being used.
+If barURL is a relative reference (Section 4.2 of [RFC3986]), it MUST be resolved (Section 5 of [RFC3986]) before being used.

 For example: